CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_formula_feeding_choosing_an_infant_formula_html.md

 * Make sure it is not labeled for toddlers.

-Talk with your child’s doctor or nurse if you have questions about choosing an infant formula for your baby or if you are thinking of switching infant formula brand or type.
+Talk with your childaÌ‚â‚¬TMs doctor or nurse if you have questions about choosing an infant formula for your baby or if you are thinking of switching infant formula brand or type.

 Homemade Infant Formula
 -----------------------

 [FDA](https://www.fda.gov/food/alerts-advisories-safety-information/fda-advises-parents-and-caregivers-not-make-or-feed-homemade-infant-formula-infants) and the [American Academy of Pediatrics](https://www.healthychildren.org/English/ages-stages/baby/formula-feeding/Pages/Is-Homemade-Baby-Formula-Safe.aspx) warn against using recipes to make homemade infant formula.
 Using homemade infant formula can lead to serious health problems for your baby.
-Your baby’s nutritional needs are very specific, especially in the first year of life.
+Your babyaÌ‚â‚¬TMs nutritional needs are very specific, especially in the first year of life.
 Homemade infant formulas may contain too little or too much of certain components, such as vitamins and minerals (like iron).

 Homemade infant formula may also have an increased risk of contamination, which could lead to your baby getting sick or developing an infection.
 Commercial powdered formulas are also not guaranteed to be sterile.
 However, FDA regularly inspects these products and the manufacturing facilities where they are made to help make sure these products are safe.